layilin/SP23-33852/stylesheet.md

 If you are transcribing a page that isn't poetry, use the layout: page to make sure it renders correctly.

 As a general rule, modernize typography.
-We can discuss specific instances.
+But do not modernize or correct any of Grainger's spelling (or misspelling).
+We can discuss specific instances (and see the general transcription guide section below for some specific cases).

 ## Saving each page
 1. Naming convention: sc-page000.md